All about the committee...

 Jenny Dee: Festival Director

-ChipLitFest 2018 is Jenny’s third as Festival Director.
-Previously she had spent 25 years running a successful educational theatre company, Caught in the Act.
-As its founder and director, Jenny devised, wrote and directed dramas exploring health and wellbeing issues for children and young people in primary and secondary education.
+ChipLitFest 2020 is Jenny’s fifth as Festival Director.
+Previously she had spent 25 years running an educational theatre company, Caught in the Act.
+As its founder and director, Jenny devised, wrote and directed dramas exploring health and wellbeing issues for children and young people in primary, secondary and non-mainstream education.